You can find the answers to many common admissions questions here.

 Q. If I join UWC ISAK Japan from Grade 10, will I be considered a UWC student?

-Yes, all students enrolled at UWC ISAK Japan are considered UWC students, whether they applied to UWC ISAK Japan directly for Grade 10 enrollment or were selected by a UWC National Committee for Grade 11 enrollment.
+Yes, all students enrolled at UWC ISAK Japan are considered UWC students, whether they applied to UWC ISAK Japan directly for Grade 10 enrollment or were selected by a UWC National Committee or the Global Selection Programme for Grade 11 enrollment.

 Q. If I join UWC ISAK Japan from Grade 10, can I stay at ISAK for the IB Diploma Programme (Grades 11 – 12), or do I need to reapply?